adamtoh040916/wordwa11/README.md

 3. Make sure you have a wordwall account and you are logged into it in your browser.
 4. Click 'Inject cheat' and have fun!

+Works on private wordwalls, but only in "play" aka test mode. (that's weird)
 # Any problems?
-Contact me: doggo pxtrez#9100
+Contact me: `doggo pxtrez#9100`

 ## License
 [GNU GPL v.3.0](https://choosealicense.com/licenses/gpl-3.0/)